cds-snc/platform-forms-client/public/static/content/en/unable-to-process.md

-# There was a problem processing this submission
+# Your form could not be submitted

-You can:
+You might try to:
-- Turn off any virtual private network (VPN), firewall, or proxy server
+- Turn off a virtual private network (VPN), firewall, or proxy server, if you use one.
-- Use a different browser, device, or network
+- Use a different browser, device, or network, if an alternate is available.
-- Try submitting your form again later
+- Submit your form again later or contact the program or service directly.